-In Scriptwriting, and when exploring themes of isolation, having the captain suggest Maika accompany her to the Crows Nest – the highest point on a ship – is a deft way to use a limited setting – a boat in this issue – to further the theme and storytelling.
+In script writing, and when exploring themes of isolation, having the captain suggest Maika accompany her to the Crows Nest – the highest point on a ship – is a deft way to use a limited setting – a boat in this issue – to further character growth through a setting.

-This scene – Octopus insult, Maika retaliation, Shark laughing at blood, subsequent isolation – is one example of the detailed world building ethos, and expertly enacted combination of character desires and theme expansion in Monstress comic scripts.
+This scene is one example of the detailed world building ethos, and expertly enacted combination of character desires and theme expansion in Monstress comic scripts.

 You can read more about Monstress on the Image comics website.